enterprisemodules/ora_profile/README.md

 This module support Oracle 10, 11, 12, 18 and 19

+## Want to try?

+You don't want to read about it, but really want to try it?
+You can!
+You can explore our Puppet modules for Oracle by checking out our [playgrounds](https://www.enterprisemodules.com/playgrounds?&product=oracle).
+Here we guide you around in some of the functionality of our modules.

 ## License

 Most of the [Enterprise Modules](https://www.enterprisemodules.com) modules are commercial modules.
 This one is **NOT**.
 It is an Open Source module.
 You are free to use it any way you like.
 It, however, is based on our commercial Puppet Oracle modules.